xXcredeadXx/StopWatch-Service/README.md

 ## 💾 Installation

 1. Download or clone this repository.
-2. Place the `StopWatch.lua` module inside `ReplicatedStorage` or your preferred folder in Roblox Studio.
+2. Place the `StopWatch.luau` module inside `ReplicatedStorage` or your preferred folder in Roblox Studio.
 3. Require it in your scripts.

 ```lua